Extended Project Qualification (EPQ)

 - Select and use a range of communication skills and media to present evidenced outcomes and conclusions in appropriate format.

-A selection of the EPQ research project titles from Lutterworth College Sixth Form students this year:
+A selection of the EPQ research project titles from Lutterworth College Sixth Form students:

 - Is the institutionalisation of the elderly, suffering with dementia, a suitable alternative to living at home?